hciudad/guides/code.md

     $lots_of_things = '';
     ```

-  - **Class names should be Path_To_ClassName** for class definition.
-All class files are named lowercase, and their directory path from the root class directory is part of the class name.
+  - **Class names should be like Path_To_ClassName**: All class file names are named lowercase, and their directory path from the root class directory is part of the class name.

     A class that exists in:
     ```